-During 2018, OPERS managed its investments in three investment portfolios: the Defined Benefit portfolio, the Health Care portfolio and the Defined Contribution portfolio.
+During 2019, OPERS managed its investments in three investment portfolios: the Defined Benefit portfolio and the Defined Contribution portfolio.
 The Defined Benefit portfolio contains the investment assets of the Traditional Pension Plan, the defined benefit component of the Combined Plan, and the annuitized accounts of the Member-Directed Plan.
 Within the Defined Benefit portfolio, with the exception of Member-Directed annuitized accounts, contributions into the plans are all recorded at the same time, and benefit payments all occur on the first of the month.
 Accordingly, the money-weighted rate of return is considered the same for all plans within the portfolio.
+GASB 67 requires that data be reported for 10 years; however, data prior to 2014 is not available.

-A Schedule of Investment R eturns Defined Benefit Portfolio
+Schedule of Investment R Returns Defined Benefit Portfolio

 Year Annual Money-Weighted Rate of Return Net of Investment Expenses

+2019 17.2%

-2018 (2.9%)
+2018 (2.9)

 2017 16.8

 2016 8.3

 2015 0.4

 2014 6.9

 See Notes to Required Supplementary Information, beginning on page 86.
+See accompanying Independent Auditors' Report, beginning on page 20.